Bible translations into Native South American languages: Kuikúro-Kalapálo

 Luke was translated into the Kuikuro language by missionaries with Worldwinds International.
 It was completed in 2007.

 Aymara

-The Gospel of Luke in Aymara, translated by Vicente Pazos Kanki, a former priest from Alto Perú, in cooperation with the Scottish baptist pastor James Thompson, was published in 1828, which was the first publication of a whole book of the Bible in a Native American language.
+The Gospel of Luke in Aymara, translated by Vicente Pazos Kanki, a former priest from Upper Peru, in cooperation with the Scottish baptist pastor James Thompson, was published in 1828, which was the first publication of a whole book of the Bible in a Native American language.
 The first translation of the New Testament appeared in 1954, and the translation of the whole Bible into Aymara was published the first time in 1986, second time in 1997.
 A modernized edition in the contemporary orthography and with deuterocanonicals appeared in 2003.

 Aymara Bible editions from both 1997 and 2011 have been accessible on Bible portals since about 2012.